Back

 Michiaki Ueno, cello

-In 2007 at the age of eleven, he gave his first concerto performance at the prestigious Suntory Hall.
-This later leads to his success in becoming the first Japanese ever to win the International Tchaikovsky Competition for Young Musicians held in 2009 at the age of thirteen.
-A year later, he wins the first prize in the Romanian International Music Competition along with several special awards; Romanian Embassy Prize, and The Romanian Radio Culture Prize.
-He won the first prize in the International Johannes Brahms Competition in 2014.
-His most recent title has been the second prize in the Witold Lutoslawski Cello Competition in 2018.
+In 2007, at the age of eleven, he gave his first concerto performance at the prestigious Suntory Hall, playing the Lalo Cello Concerto.
+This later led to his success in becoming the first Japanese to win the International Tchaikovsky Competition for Young Musicians held in 2009 at the age of thirteen.
+A year later, he won the first prize in the Romanian International Music Competition along with the Romanian Embassy Prize and the Romanian Radio Culture Prize.
+In 2014, he won the first prize in the International Johannes Brahms Competition.
+His most recent title was the first prize in the Geneva International Music Competition (2021) along with three special awards, including the Young Audience Prize.

-As a soloist, he has performed with numerous orchestras such as the Russian Symphony Orchestra, Warsaw Philharmonic Orchestra, Lahti Symphony Orchestra, Slovak Sinfonietta Zilina, Gyeonggi Philharmonic Orchestra, Yomiuri Nippon Symphony Orchestra and New Japan Philharmonic among other orchestras.
+As a soloist, he has performed with numerous orchestras such as the Orchestre de la Suisse Romande, Warsaw Philharmonic Orchestra, Lahti Symphony Orchestra, KBS Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, and New Japan Philharmonic among many other orchestras.
+As a chamber musician, he has shared the stage with artists including Martha Argerich, Mischa Maisky, Augustin Dumay, Jean-Guihen Queyras, and Akiko Suwanai.

-Michiaki has received awards such as the “Foundation for Youth Award” (2011), the “Honorable Award” (2015) from Iwatani Tokiko Foundation, and the “Aoyama Music Prize” (2017) as a promising rising star.
-He has been generously supported by the Japan Federation of Musicians, Rohm Music Foundation, Ezoe Memorial Recruit Foundation, and Dr. Sieghardt Rometsch Stiftung.
+Michiaki has received numerous awards such as the “Foundation for Youth Award” (2011), the “Honorable Award” (2015) from Iwatani Tokiko Foundation, the “Aoyama Music Prize” (2017), the Idemitsu Music Award (2022), the Hotel Okura Music Award (2023), and the Hideo Saito Memorial Award (2023) as a promising rising star.
+Michiaki plays a P.A.Testore cello on loan from the Munetsugu Collection.